stackernews/booger/README.md

 # what booger doesn't do (yet)

 - defend itself: no rate limits, spam prevention, payments
-  - booger's preference is to provide these via some plugin mechanism (workers, maybe?)
+  - i'd like to provide these via some plugin mechanism (workers, maybe?)
 - use postgres read replicas